Table of Contents

 Tilt Shift Camera

 Tilt shift is used to get straight lines in renders / photographs and for panoramas.
 It’s mainly used in architectural contexts.
 It can also be employed in compositing, but that’s a worst-case scenario.
-To do this, the camera should optimally be at an 90° angle, then one changes the shift amount on the desired axis.
+To achieve this, the camera should optimally be at an 90° angle, then one changes the shift amount on the desired axis.
 (In Blender, this is in the camera tab.)